 “Values Clarification” is also an exercise that we sometimes run in group therapy.
 It goes something like this.
 Each member of the group is asked for two things that are important to them.
 We go around the group and everyone gets a chance to tell us about two things that are important in their life.
 I like to write this on a board or paper in front of the group as I go.
 Sometimes we get several things that seem almost the same and need to be lumped together.
 For example, one person may say my job and another says his career.
 I make a bigger category of employment.

 These lists contain quite a variety of things.
-Some people nominate material items, a car, money or a place to live.
-Other people list self-improvement things like education, sobriety or achieving a life goal.
-Many people mention relationships, like with their wife, husband or children.
-Some people include spiritually values like God or religion.
-And there are often nominations for global goods like peace, health, ending pollution and saving endangered species.
+Some people nominate material items, a car, money, or a place to live.
+Other people list self-improvement things like education, sobriety, or achieving a life goal.
+Many people mention relationships, like with their wife, husband, or children.
+Some people include spiritual values like God or religion.
+And there are often nominations for global goods like peace, health, ending pollution, and saving endangered species.

 Now I have found that the list I get varies a lot depending on the group involved in this exercise.
 People in a locked hospital because of psychosis are likely to mention basic needs of life, like food or a place to live.
 People in substance abuse treatment are more likely to mention things like sobriety and attending twelve-step meetings.
 They are also more likely to look at internal personal things as important like peace of mind and self-respect.

 The next step in the process involves clarifying these values.
 Son and daughter might be combined to make children and so on.
 Each member of the group is then given three votes for items on our refined list.
 This requires them to vote for at least one thing they did not nominate.
-It also allows people to change their mind and vote for things that they did not think of before.
+It also allows people to change their minds and vote for things that they did not think of before.
 In the process of voting a strange thing takes place.